evgenyneu/moa/README.md

 ```

 * Images are downloaded asynchronously.
-* Uses NSURLSession for networking and caching.
+* Uses URLSession for networking and caching.
 * Allows to configure cache size and policy.
 * Can be used without an image view.
 * Provides closure properties for image manipulation and error handling.